squid-cache/squid-cache.github.io/Features/SslPeekAndSplice.rst

 '''Step 1:'''
  i.
 Get TCP-level and CONNECT info.
  i.
-Evaluate SquidConf:ssl_bump and perform the first matching action (none, splice, bump, peek, stare, or terminate).
+Evaluate SquidConf:ssl_bump and perform the first matching action (splice, bump, peek, stare, or terminate).

 Step 1 is the only step that is always performed.
 The CONNECT details being worked with are logged in access.log.